US opioid crisis: Drug firms agree $26 billion settlement | DW | 21.07.2021

 Almost $2 billion of the funds would be reserved for private lawyers hired by governments to work on their suits against the opioid industry.
 State attorney general offices could also get a share.

-The companies said that while they "strongly dispute the allegations made in these lawsuits," the settlement agreement and process were "important steps toward achieving broad resolution of governmental opioid claims."
+The companies said that while they "strongly dispute the allegations made in these lawsuits," the settlement agreement and process were "important steps" toward resolution.

 According to the proposed agreement, the payout would resolve 4,000 claims, as well as finance prevention and treatment programs, said New York Attorney General Letitia James.